Violation of no signaling in higher order quantum measure theories: Abstract

 \section{Abstract}

 More general probability sum-rules for describing interference than found in quantum mechanics (QM) were formulated by Sorkin in a hierarchy of such rules.
 The additivity of classical measure theory corresponds to the second sum-rule.
 QM violates this rule, but satisfies the third and higher sum-rules.
 This evokes the question of whether there are physical principles that forbid their violation.
-We show that under certain assumptions, violation of higher sum-rules allows for superluminal signaling.
+We show that in a theory that is indistinguishable from quantum mechanics in first and second order interferences, the violation of higher sum-rules allows for superluminal signaling, essentially because probability measures can be contextual in such theories.